tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/节点管理/驱逐或封锁节点_intl.md

 ## Operation Scenario

-This document guides you through the process of draining or cordoning a node.
+This document explains how to drain or cordon a node.

 ## Directions